 Out Out, Damn Spot

 As Austin’s experts in garment care and stain removal, we’re often answering questions about things like red wine spills and candlewax on tablecloths.
-We’ve put together this handy guide to help you tackle common problems and stains before you bring your item in to us.
+We’ve put together this handy guide to help you tackle common problems and stains before you bring your item to a clothes cleaners.
 In almost all cases, if you have a stain, it’s best to keep the stain wet and to bring it to us as quickly as possible.

 Also, be sure to point out stains when you bring a garment in.
 Some stains that appear light or invisible, such as white wine or fruit juice, contain sugars that will caramelize and discolor when the cleaned garment is pressed.
 If you want to make sure you get that stain out, stop dry cleaning Austin.
-The best results will come from wet cleaning your garments.
+The best results will come from wet cleaning your garments with a clothes cleaners.

 EcoClean’s Top Stain Prevention Tips

 Allow body care products such as perfumes, lotions, deodorants, antiperspirants and makeup to dry before you get dressed.
 While the discoloration might not be immediate, these products often contain ingredients that affect dyes and fabrics.

 Men should wash their hands before tying a necktie.
 Otherwise, over time, oils from the skin and other grooming products can discolor the silk.

 Protect silk and other fabrics from excessive perspiration using camisoles or underarm shields.
 The salts and chlorides can cause dyes to run.